RadzPrower/sm64-pcport-GUI-build-utility/README.md

 # New Launcher Released
 This utility is essentially ending its lifespan, at least for the time being.
 I have created a new, all-in-one launcher for the sm64nx project that includes PAK database support so that new PAK mods can be introduced without a whole new executable being required.
-Most of my efforts will be focus on that project for now.
+Most of my efforts will be focused on that project for now.
 You can download the newest release at https://github.com/ajohns6/SM64-NX-Launcher/releases.

 # sm64-pcport-installer
 A GUI tool for compiling the Super Mario 64 port into a Windows executable.
 Executable download can be found [here](https://github.com/ajohns6/sm64-pcport-GUI-build-utility/releases).